Advanced Bible Quiz about Bible Characters.

 We can't all be Bible professors, so peek at the answers.

-A very difficult Bible quiz with answers about characters and people in the Bible.
+Here is a difficult Bible quiz with answers about characters and people in the Bible.

 -